Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 If using portable version, just move the whole installation folder.

-If using installed version, then you need to move `%appdata\Playnite\` folder, which contains all user information.
+If using installed version, then you need to move `%appdata%\Playnite\` folder, which contains all user information.
 Make sure to completely replace the folder on new drive/PC if it already exists from other installation.
 Just copying over existing user data will cause issues!

 ### Will there be Linux or macOS version?